-As you know by now I enjoy baking and trying new techniques to enhance my baked goods.
+As you know by now I enjoy baking and trying new techniques to enhance my baking skills.
 I have a weakness to any yeast style bread either sweet or savoury, brioche and Viennoiserie.

 I promised one of my Facebook followers to share my recipe for Hawaiian Buns, I feel bad that it took me some time to do so.
 But here is the recipe which I made several times.
 The buns are amazing as sliders for a party table stuffed with your favourite filling… love the smell of pineapple and ginger.